 - Waste and other pollutants in our waterways are often conveyed by stormwater.
 Our community now expects better treatment and removal of waste, especially plastics, which changes the service levels we will need to provide.
-This will be addressed through implementation of the Clear Waters Program. - Technological improvements continue to provide new opportunities for us to better tailor the service we provide and manage our risk including artificial intelligence, better telemetry, and new renewal techniques.
+This will be addressed through implementation of the New Stormwater Quality Improvement Device Implementation (previously Clear Waters) Program. - Technological improvements continue to provide new opportunities for us to better tailor the service we provide and manage our risk including artificial intelligence, better telemetry, and new renewal techniques.